- Docs

 Groups provide a logical access layer for managing permissions across users.
 Instead of assigning permissions to individual users, Site Administrators define access at the group level and apply it to multiple users at once.

 Groups reflect the access structure defined in your identity provider, based on departments, teams, or roles.
-When groups are synchronized from an IdP, membership changes automatically update group membership in Files.com.
+When groups are synchronized from an IdP, membership changes there automatically update group membership in Files.com.

 Provisioning, Authentication, and Lifecycle Management

 User provisioning can be performed individually, in bulk, or through automation.
 Files.com supports creating users manually, through bulk imports, cloning, APIs, SDKs, and CLI tools, as well as through directory integrations such as LDAP and SCIM.
-Just-in-time provisioning can also be used to create users automatically when they authenticate through an identity provider.
+Just-in-time provisioning can also create users automatically when they authenticate through an identity provider.

 When users are provisioned, administrators define how they authenticate, including passwords, single sign-on, API keys, and SFTP or SSH keys.
 Two-factor authentication can be enforced to strengthen account security, and protocol access can be restricted based on user role or purpose.